+You might be discouraged about the condition of your body after a C-section.
 After nine months of carrying around a heavy baby belly, you're likely more than ready to get your familiar old body back.
 Cesarean sections take more of a toll on your body than uncomplicated vaginal deliveries because you have a major surgery to recover from.

-Eat a diet high in nutrients and low in saturated fat and excess sugars.
+Eat a diet high in nutrients and low in saturated fat and excess sugars to best benefit your body after C-section.
 This will help you lose weight and will support healing and a robust milk supply.
-Choose whole grains, fresh fruits and vegetables and low fat protein sources, according to MayoClinic.com.
+Choose whole grains, fresh fruits and vegetables, and low fat protein sources, according to the Mayo Clinic.
 Make sure you're only eating when you're hungry.

-Start a cardio program that includes a low impact but heart-rate increasing activities like walking or swimming.
+Start a cardio program that includes low-impact but heart-rate increasing activities like walking or swimming.
 Warm up before exercising and cool down afterward to avoid muscle strain or injury.
-Perform these exercises at least three times per week, according to the University of Iowa Hospitals and Clinics.
-Perform muscle strengthening exercises on off-days as muscle increases fitness level and burns more calories.
+Perform these exercises at least three times per week.
+Add muscle-strengthening exercises on off-days as muscle increases fitness level and burns more calories.

 Stop exercising if you feel a tearing sensation at your incision site or if you develop nausea, dizziness or any type of pain, and seek immediate medical attention.
 Start slowly and build back up to your pre-pregnancy workout routines.